DrGo/hfget/README.md

 # hfget - A Robust Hugging Face Downloader

-`hfget` is a lightweight, command-line utility for downloading models and datasets from Hugging Face.
+`hfget` is a lightweight, command-line utility for downloading models and datasets from HuggingFace.
 It is designed to be fast, reliable, and script-friendly, with features like concurrent downloads, file integrity verification, and advanced filtering.